BenjaminLiestol/Machine_Learning_Assignments/Oblig 1/README.md

 # INFO180 - Assignment # 1
-Solved an Eight Game in fewest moves possible
+Solved an Eight Game in fewest moves possible using A*